 Think about it this way.
 Middle school generally hits during puberty – when the body is growing and changing.
 It’s also the time when many coaches are pushing kids to participate in sports year-round, practice longer and more frequently, and attend every game, tournament and camp there is.
 While I’d suggest you’re looking at burn-out at that pace, more importantly, you’re looking at the risk of significant injury.

 Here’s why strength training is important, especially for middle schoolers:

-- Strengthens the bones, ligaments and tendons — essentially protecing athletes from the rigors of their sport!
+- Strengthens the bones, ligaments, and tendons — essentially protecting athletes from the rigors of their sport!

 - Increases overall muscle strength and local muscle endurance

 - Improves body composition

 - Improves motor skills

 Strength training doesn’t necessarily mean lifting weights.
 Middle school aged kids (and younger) first need to be able to handle their own bodyweight whether that is sprinting, decelerating, jumping, landing, squatting, or simply getting up off the ground.
 There are a ton of great exercises that are perfect for making middle school athletes stronger that require nothing more than their own bodyweight.

 But, 12-14-year-olds are fast approaching their high school years, which also makes this the best age to introduce weights, learn how to handle equipment like dumbbells, as well as learn proper technique for squatting, pressing, rowing and push-ups.
 It’s also an ideal to time to reinforce proper movement skills like jumping, landing sprinting and lateral shuffling.